MiniFate/MiniFate/chapters/02-world-building.md

 ## Scenes

-Your game will take place across a number of scenes that exist within the larger Setting.
+Your game will take place across a number of scenes that exist within the larger setting.
 Just as with your overall setting, each scene will have one or more Aspects that describes it.

 The GM will often create these Aspects as they describe the scene to the